sboulema/hackatrain/README.md

 This is where **you** come in!

-We are looking for a simple, yet effective way, to import these CSV files into our datastore, removing the chances of human mistakes in the process where ever we can.
+We are looking for a simple, yet effective way, to import these CSV files into our datastore, removing the chances of human mistakes in the process.

 ### Requirements / Acceptance criteria